PGSB-HMGU/hbulbosum/README.md

 # Definitions
 core genes: genes present in all genomes in any ratio (N:N)

-shell genes: genes present all but one genome
+shell genes: genes present not in all but at least in two genomes

 cloud genes: genes present in only one genome, single copy or multiple copies